How To Wrap A Saddle Horn With Rubber

-Each roper has his or her own preference about what material to use to wrap their saddle horn.
+Each roper has their own preference about the material they prefer to use to wrap their saddle horn.
+Common choices include rubber, mulehide, latigo, and more.
 A brief overview of a few of these materials follows this article at the bottom of the page.

 How To Wrap Your Saddle Horn With Rubber Or Synthetic Rubber